Global Existence of Non-cutoff Boltzmann Equation in Weighted Sobolev Space: Introduction

-Consequently, Additionally, $A$ and $K$ can be regarded as Weyl quantization with symbols in $S(a)$ and $S(\<v\>^{-k}\<\eta\>^{-l})$ for any $k,l\ge0$ respectively.
-Hence $K$ is compact on $L^2_v$ and maps $L^2_v$ function into $\S(\Rd)$. \end{Thm} Define as in \eqref{eq33}, then $B$ generates a strongly continuous semigroup $e^{tB}$ on $L^2$.
-The closure is necessary for generating the semigroup.
+Consequently, Additionally, $A$ and $K$ can be regarded as Weyl quantizations with symbols belonging to $S(a)$ and $S(\<v\>^{-k}\<\eta\>^{-l})$respectively, for any $k,l\ge0$.
+Hence $K$ is compact on $L^2_v$ and maps $L^2_v$ function into $\S(\Rd)$. \end{Thm} Define an operator closure as in \eqref{eq33}, then $B$ generates a strongly continuous semigroup $e^{tB}$ on $L^2$.
+The closure is necessary for generating the semigroup and hence it's necessary throughout our arguments.
 Then we can discuss the solution $e^{tB}f_0$ to the linearized Boltzmann equation:

-This semigroup $e^{tB}$ generated by the linearized Boltzmann operator plays an important role in the perturbation theory of Boltzmann equation and kinetic equation, since the solution to Boltzmann equation can be written into a perturbation form of the solution to its linearized equation, for instance \cite{Gualdani2017,Ukai1982}.
+This semigroup $e^{tB}$ generated by the linearized Boltzmann operator plays an important role in the perturbation theory of Boltzmann equation and kinetic equation, since the solution to Boltzmann equation can be written into a perturbation form of the solution to its linearized equation, for instance, \cite{Gualdani2017,Ukai1982}.
 Our first main result gives an optimal regularizing effect on the linearized Boltzmann equation for hard potential and a large time decay estimate.
 With this regularizing estimate established, we can apply the energy estimate to obtain a global solution.
-Our method is building on the whole space $\R^d_x$, which is essentially different from torus $\mathbb{T}^d_x$.
-Thus, the analysis on the spectrum structure on linearized Boltzmann operator is necessary and provides a new approach in the existence theory of Boltzmann equation without angular cutoff. \begin{Thm} Assume $\gamma+2s\ge0$.
-Fix $f\in\S(\R^{2d}_{x,v})$.
-Then for $k\ge 2$, $m\in\R$ $p\in[1,2]$, we have where $\sigma_y>0$ is defined by \eqref{sigma_y} and the constant is independent of $f$ and $p$. \end{Thm} Note that the space $H(a^{1/2})H^m_x$ is a better space than $H(a^{-1/2})H^m_x$ when $\gamma+2s\ge0$, which gives the optimal regular estimate.
-Also, our theorem gives the large time decay to Cauchy problem of linearized Boltzmann equation.
+Our method is building on the whole space $\R^d_x$, which is different from torus $\mathbb{T}^d_x$.
+Thus, the analysis of the spectrum structure on linearized Boltzmann operator is required and provides a new approach to the existence theory of Boltzmann equation without angular cutoff.
+Before we state the regularizing estimate of the linearized Boltzmann operator, we denote a structural constant $\nu_0>0$ by applying Proposition 2.1 in \cite{Alexandre2012}